Washington just passed the country’s toughest net neutrality legislation

 “Just because the FCC claims it has the power to preempt state laws doesn’t mean that it actually does,” says Hansen.
 “I can claim that I have the power to manifest unicorns on the Washington State Capitol lawn.
 But if you look outside right now, there are no unicorns.”

-Read more: The Net Neutrality Defender Fighting Trump From The Other Washington SC
+Read more: How To Roll Your Own Net Neutrality SC